CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 is optional.
 When scheduling sub-actions on another contract we may choose when `Reply` how the result should be handled:

-1. Never call `Reply`, action succeed regardless of the result
+1. Never call `Reply`, action succeeds regardless of the result
 2. Never call `Reply`, succeed only if sub-action succeeded
 3. Call `Reply` on success
 4. Call `Reply` on failure